Table of Contents[Hide][Show]

 Continue winding your way up the face of Cleopatra Hill to the center of Jerome; like Denver Colorado, it’s located a mile above sea level, perched precipitously in Arizona’s Black Hills.
 There are several free public parking lots along the streets.
 If there’s room in the lot across from the Visitor’s Center on Hull Avenue, snag a spot there, then stop in and get a map of the town.
 The map has an index listing the current and historical owners of the buildings.
 If you’d like any information about tours, the friendly staff will provide assistance.

-Walk below the Visitor’s Center to Sliding Jail Park.
-One of Jerome’s curiosities, the town jail began relocating itself during the 1930’s, sliding slowly downhill and resting at various locations until it landed in its current spot, 225 feet from where it started.
+Walk below the Visitor’s Center to Jerome’s Sliding Jail Park.
+One of this ghost town’s curiosities, the town jail began relocating itself during the 1930’s, sliding slowly downhill and resting at various locations until it landed in its current spot, 225 feet from where it started.
 Jerome is located on the Verde Valley fault.
 That, combined with the fact that over 88 miles of excavated tunnels lie beneath the one square mile of town, make it an unstable location at best.

 4. Visit the Mine Museum